phibkro/news-homepage/README.md

 - I learnt how to customize my Tailwind setup with custom values.
 - How to use media queries both in React and Tailwind.
 - How to add a sidebar hamburger menu that rolls out from the side.
+- How to organize a layout using grid and make it seamlessly switch between mobile and desktop layout

 ### Continued development

+I need to practice planning out my website beforehand.
+I had pretty much completed everything except for the sidebar using Flexbox when I realized it would be much easier to switch between the mobile and desktop layout using Grid.
+This meant I had to refactor my whole project from Flexbox to Grid.
+It didn't take as much time as I initially thought it would, but better planning would've avoided this problem altogether.

 TODO